Duncanma/Blog/content/Blog/2006-06-12-at-least-one-of-your-changes-was-not-applied-successfully-to-the-wireless-configuration.md

 I have no idea what this means.
 I get it all the time, whenever I hookup to an airport or conference hotspot.
-The connection always works, so the message doesn&#8217;t seem to matter, but I still wonder what it means 🙂
+The connection always works, so the message doesn't seem to matter, but I still wonder what it means 🙂